 You will need to line the pan with parchment paper to keep the batter from sticking to it but if you don’t have parchment you can always use foil paper.
 The bottom and edges of the bars may be a little bit crispier but still just as delicious.

-The batter is thick and sticky and it will seem like there’s not enough to cover the bottom of the pan but just take your time and spread it.
-It will work.
-I promise.
+The batter is thick and a little sticky and it will seem like there’s not enough to cover the bottom of the pan but it’s the perfect amount.
+If using a spoon doesn’t work just use your hands.

 Just be very careful not to over bake these Blondies.
 Trust me, this makes all the difference!
 It’s actually really important if you want them to be chewy and soft and buttery.
 You pull them out the oven while they’re still under baked and then they continue “baking” as they cool.
 That’s how it works with this recipe.
 So don’t be scared to leave them out the oven even if the center is still a little mushy because that mushy center is going to turn irresistibly dense and buttery.